friendsofhyperf/components/docs/en/components/amqp-job.md

 ## Introduction

-`friendsofhyperf/amqp-job` is an asynchronous task component based on the `hyperf/amqp` component, which supports dispatching tasks to the AMQP service and then consuming them via consumers.
+`friendsofhyperf/amqp-job` is an asynchronous task component based on the `hyperf/amqp` component, which supports distributing tasks to AMQP services and then consuming them via consumers.
 It encapsulates the `hyperf/amqp` component, providing a more convenient way to dispatch and consume tasks.

 ## Installation